 - The toll-free telephone numbers and addresses of the major credit reporting agencies if the breach exposed a Social Security number, a driver’s license, or state identification card number.

 Notification to State Attorney General

-In certain situations, a website operator must notify the California State Attorney General of the breach in question.
+In certain situations, a website operator must notify the California State Attorney General of the breach in question under the California data breach notification law.
 Contact me to learn more about the current requirements in this area.